-Prior to the move, we also engaged Augostino Rocchi of Creative Closets to build in and add storage in every possible nook and cranny.
+Prior to the move, we engaged Augostino Rocchi of Creative Closets to build in and add storage in every possible nook and cranny.
 He also built out the bedroom closets to maximize space and provide clean, well-designed storage.
 Often organizing is enhanced by the use of containers, bins, and other space saving tools.
 For Carol, I ordered clear pantry bins, white storage bins with handles, clear shelf dividers, Blum drawer inserts, and lucite bookends.
 Bulky kitchen tools were replaced with collapsible ones such as silicone measuring cups and nesting storage containers.

 For the most part, Carol was purchasing all new furniture for the apartment.
 Yet, she had one armoire that we loved too much to leave behind.
 As Carol and I discussed the possibilities for storage in the kitchen, I suggested she repurpose this so that it would work in the new apartment.
 We had it repainted white and added shelves.
 Positioned in the area between the kitchen and living room, it became the perfect solution for housing food storage containers and small appliances.